 Wyandottes are fairly large, dual purpose chickens.
 Standard Wyandotte hens weigh 6-7 pounds.
 Standard Wyandotte roosters weigh 8-9 pounds.
-However, there is a bantam variation available (usually for order as they are not very common).
+However, there is a bantam variation available (usually for order as they are not extremely common).
 Bantam Wyandotte hens weighs ~36 oz and bantam Wyandotte roosters weigh ~40 oz.

 Above: Show quality black Wyandotte bantam hen (photographed by a friend of mine).
-Wyandotte bantams (like Orpington bantams) tend to look somewhat like Cochins or Pekins without the foot-feathering.

 Other Physical Characteristics

 Wyandottes have brightly colored, yellow legs and toes.
 They are clean-legged (no foot feathers).
 Wyandottes also have rose combs (a fairly flat looking comb type with many small points protruding upwards).
-The breed also has fluffy plumage that resembles the Orpington in some aspects.
-Like the Orpington, Wyandotte chickens are reputably poor fliers.
+The breed has fluffy plumage that resembles the Orpington in some aspects.
+Also like the Orpington, Wyandotte chickens are reputably poor fliers.

 Wyandottes can have a pleasant, eye catching appearance which is perfect if you are looking for an ornamental egg-layer.
 However, they also tend to be more vocal than most other breeds I am familiar with… Wyandottes will definitely give you a heads up if they think they are being shorthanded on the treats!